Barro/compiler-warnings/README.md

-# C/C++/Objective-C compiler warning flags collection and parser
+# C/C++/Objective-C compiler warning flags collection and parsers

 This project includes tools and lists to figure out all warning flags that [clang compiler](http://clang.llvm.org/) and